 One of the most important considerations in the construction of a feedlot is good drainage.
 The pens and alleyways should be well drained and easily accessible for scraping the ground surface as necessary.
 Good drainage requires a 6% slope.
 To avoid overstocking, each animal should be provided with 18 m2 of space in well-drained land and with 9 m2 in a paved lot.

-Cattle need protection from wind, rain, snow, excessive heat, and sunshine.
-Trees are planted as windbreaks, and buildings and fences are placed so that the wind is not deflected into feeding areas or sheds.
+Cattle need protection from wind, rain, snow, excessive heat, and excessive sunshine.
+Trees are planted as windbreaks, and buildings and fences are placed so the wind is not deflected into feeding areas or sheds.
 An open-front shed provides protection from winter storms and hot summer sun.
 Each animal needs ~1–1.5 m2 of cover.
-The shed should be open to the south or southeast, and the front should be high enough so that the sun strikes the ground at the back on the shortest day of the winter.
+The shed should be open to the south or southeast, and the front should be high enough so the sun strikes the ground at the back on the shortest day of the winter.
 The back of the shed should be ≥2.5 m high.
 A covered feed bunk protects feed from weather damage and affords cattle added comfort when eating.
 Feed remains dry and palatable, and waste is reduced.
-Shades to provide relief from extreme summer heat are useful in feedlots in the extreme southwestern USA.
+Shades to provide relief from extreme summer heat are useful in feedlots where this is a major concern during the year.

 Environmental concerns about feedlot operations have greatly increased in recent years.
 Stricter environmental laws require that all feedlot waste and run-off be contained in approved lagoon systems.
 Pollution prevention plans must be on file with the appropriate government agency.
 Monitoring, testing, and record-keeping requirements vary from country to country as well as regionally.
 In addition, foodborne illnesses, particularly those caused by Escherichia coli O157H:7 and Salmonella, have forced the meat-packing industry to change the way beef carcasses are processed.
 The packing industry has placed pressure on feedlots to provide animals that are as clean as possible.